 When doing business with Arabs, you will probably meet with hard but polite bargaining and find them expert at it.
 You need to be completely confident about the contents of your contractual agreement.
 If there are gaps, Arabs are brilliant at finding and exploiting them.
 Nevertheless, in the vast majority of cases, Arab businessmen meet their obligations fully.
 The experience of doing business with them is likely to be pleasant and friendly, and the trust built up on both sides will be long-lasting.

 Incidentally, Arabs rarely say a direct ‘no’ to a proposition, so you must listen and observe carefully.
 Look out for signs that tell you that someone is accepting without really wanting to do much, as there’s a good chance that the project will go nowhere.

 The potential gains of starting and running your own business are great, but it isn’t for the faint-hearted.
 You need to remember that you aren’t a citizen of the country and when the time comes to leave and sell your interests, your partner has time on his side, while you might not.

 Company Registration & Legal Obligations

 Corporate law in Dubai is similar to that in western countries, in that businesses can be run as limited liability operations, private companies or other types of concern.
-As discussed, setting up a business or buying a going concern can be complex and you must obtain local legal advice and guidance about registration formalities.
+As discussed, setting up a business in Dubai or buying a going concern can be complex and you must obtain local legal advice and guidance about registration formalities.
 As a foreigner, you’re likely to use a western/Arab joint venture law firm.
 When choosing, seek the advice of the Arab-British Chamber of Commerce, the DTI, Middle East Association and your Embassy’s commercial sections.